andrewstevenson/sqoop-service/README.md

 # Sqoop-Service
 Sqoop scala driver with mysql metastore, slick db and spray.

-Sqoop is an great tool for import and exporting data in and out of HDFS.
+Sqoop is an great tool for importing and exporting data in and out of HDFS.
 Most sqoop jobs are via scripting which is OK for ad-hoc jobs but when you want to automate and put it in a continuous integration path sometimes you need a compiled language and the benefits this gives you.

 I choose scala to wrap my own code round the Java Sqoop code base.
 I simply extend the JobStorage class and use slick db to interact with a MySql database to store the job that Sqoop would normally store in the embedded HSQLDb.